denisdimarco/denisdimarco/README.md

 ### Welcome to my GitHub, I'm Denis Di Marco a Back-End Java Spring Developer.

-I love to work with Java and Spring Framework on the backend side.
+I work with Java, Spring Framework, Spring-Boot, JUnit, Swagger, PostgreSQL, MySQL on the backend side.

 Currently I'm learning a bit of Angular and React to go to a more FullStack profile.

-My favorites development tools are:
+My favorites tools are:

   - IntelliJ Idea, WebStorm, DataGrip.
+  - GitKraken, Postman.
-  - GitKraken
+  - Jira

 <!--